ofload/flutter-tech-task/README.md

 - Given that I have made a request to the `/ingredients` endpoint, I should receive a `JSON` response of the ingredients in my fridge.
 - Given that I get the options of my ingredients, I should choose some ingredients to get the recipes.
 - Given that an ingredient is past its `use-by` date (inclusive), I should not be able to choose that ingredient.
-- Given that an ingredient is past its ​best-before​ date (inclusive), but is still within its ​use-by​ date (inclusive), it should be placed at the bottom with the oldest (less fresh) last.
 - Given that I have chosen some ingredients, I should request to the `/recipes` endpoint with `?ingredients=<title-1>,<title-2>,<title-n>` as a query parameter.
 - Given that I get the result of the available recipes, I should see a list of the recipes as well as the ingredients to make per recipes.